NiHoel/Anno1800SavegameVisualizer/README.md

 ## Known issues
 * Older savegames may not work or show unexpected behaviour.
-* Anno Designer does not allow to open multiple instances.
-After you opened it, close it before making any modifications in the savegame visualizer.
-Otherwise the software may hang or fail to update the preview.
 * Auto update fails silently if Anno Designer is running.
 * Some icons are missing in the final layout (from latest DLCs and scenarios).
 * The reserved harbour space of dockland modules points into the wrong direction.